vincent-wat04/tp/docs/UserGuide.md

 ### Listing all tags: `listtag`

-Shows all unique tags currently in use across all contacts, sorted alphabetically with usage counts.
+Shows all unique tags currently in use across all contacts, sorted alphabetically.

 Format: `listtag`